ibm-cloud-docs/blockchain-sw-252/howto/console-deploy-ocp-rhm.md

 You must have the cluster administrator role to install the operators from the Red Hat Marketplace.
 {: note}

-1. These instructions assume you already have a Kubernetes cluster available in OpenShift Container Platform v4.4+ and that you have created a project for your {{site.data.keyword.blockchainfull_notm}} deployment.
+1. These instructions assume you already have a Kubernetes cluster available in OpenShift Container Platform v4.4+ and that you created a project for your {{site.data.keyword.blockchainfull_notm}} deployment.
 Unsure how to create a project?
 See [Create a project for your {{site.data.keyword.blockchainfull_notm}} Platform deployment](#deploy-ocp-rhm-project).
 2. Browse to the [Red Hat Marketplace](https://marketplace.redhat.com/en-us){: external} and log in or create a new account.
 3. Follow the [instructions](https://marketplace.redhat.com/en-us/documentation/clusters#register-openshift-cluster-with-red-hat-marketplace) to register your OpenShift cluster with the Red Hat Marketplace.
 4. When prompted `Would you like to go back to the Red Hat Marketplace now?
-[Y/n]`, type `Y` and the Red Hat Marketplace page is opened in your browser.
+[Y/n]`, type `Y` to retrieve the <wintitle>Red Hat Marketplace</wintitle> page in your browser.
 5. Click **My software** > **Visit the Marketplace**.
 6. In the search bar, type **blockchain** to load the blockchain tile.
 7. Click **Purchase** or **Free trial** to get started.
 From the **Purchase complete** page, click **Install now**.
 This installs the IBM Blockchain Platform operator into your cluster.
-Note that during the installation process you are required to select which OpenShift project to deploy the operator to from the **Namespace scope** drop-down list.
+Note that during the installation process you are required to select which OpenShift project to deploy the operator to from the **Namespace scope** drop-down.
 After the operator is installed, your cluster connects back to Red Hat Marketplace and then becomes a target cluster for installing and managing the operator from Red Hat Marketplace.
-You can deploy the operator multiple times across different clusters as long as they have been registered with the Red Hat Marketplace.
+You can deploy the operator multiple times across different clusters as long as they have registered with the Red Hat Marketplace.
 8. If your OpenShift cluster is behind a firewall, see [Deploy from Red Hat Marketplace (airgap installation)](/docs/blockchain-sw-252?topic=blockchain-sw-252-deploy-ocp-rhm-fw).
 9. Continue to [Step one: Apply the Security Context Constraint](#deploy-ocp-rhm-scc).